 Have you tried this recipe?
 Please leave a comment or rating below!

 - SCOBY Hotel Guide

 - ½ - 1 cup kombucha

-Add fruit and honey or maple syrup.
+- Add fruit and maple syrup.
 Blend again until smooth.

-Pour half the mixture onto the parchment-paper-lined dehydrator tray.
+- Pour half the mixture onto the parchment-paper-lined dehydrator tray or baking sheet.
 Using a spatula, spread around as evenly as possible until ⅛ to ¼ inch thick.
-Do the same for the rest of the mixture on the 2nd tray.
+Do the same for the rest of the mixture on the 2nd tray or sheet.